E-commerce

 After each major commercial operation

-This cadence is combined with Live View during a launch or real-time operation: useful for checking that traffic is turning into the expected sessions and orders.
+This cadence combines with Live View during a launch or a real-time operation: useful for checking that traffic is indeed converting into the expected sessions and orders.

 Reports: from the right metric to the right decision

-This table is not exhaustive: it helps frame analysis according to your role.
+This table is not exhaustive: it helps frame the readout according to your role.

 What Shopify highlights